Section 8 Rules for Visitors and Unauthorized Guests

 Also, keep in mind that the burden of proof is on you, the voucher holder, not the other way around.
 So if you are reported (by your landlord, friend, etc.) or are accused by your PHA of having an unauthorized individual living with you, it is your responsibility to prove otherwise.

 Finally, you should know that it is possible to formally petition your HA and your landlord to extend the 14 night visitation period.
 You must have a strong reason for this request and explain it clearly in your letter.
-Also, it is best to submit this letter as soon as possible; don’t want for the 14 night period to pass!
+Also, it is best to submit this letter as soon as possible; don’t wait for the 14 night period to pass!
 If HA approves your request, be sure to keep their letter for your records.

 Proving that a “Visitor” is NOT living with you